-Full Build-Out: For the following developments to occur, the first building to be built in the sequence will likely be the County Office Building (Building #9 as noted on the Illustrative Master Plan).
+Full Build-Out: The next development to be built in the sequence will likely be the Office Building (Building #8 as noted on the Illustrative Master Plan).
 The proposed parking garage could then be constructed following the relocation of the two information service building functions to either the Public Services Building or the Central Utility Plant.
 Depending on the overall campus parking needs, this Parking Garage will be a 3 to 4-story structure with a potential for 832 spaces.